PayPal: Criticism and controversies

+In September 2015, PayPal reappeared as a payment processor at some newly legalized US online gambling sites operating in the state of New Jersey.
+Since the May 14, 2018, Supreme Court of the United States overturn of the Professional and Amateur Sports Protection Act of 1992, PayPal has been widely available to customers in states where sports betting has been legalized for both depositing and withdrawing money.

 By 2016, ConsumerAffairs had received over 1,200 consumer reviews of PayPal, resulting in an overall satisfaction rating of one star out of five for the company.
 Consumers have also launched numerous anti-PayPal Facebook pages and Twitter accounts to air their complaints.

-In February 2017, PayPal froze the account of News Media Canada, a Canadian trade association, in response to a payment from The Reminder, a Flin Flon, Manitoba community newspaper, intended to cover the fee for the Reminder's submission of articles for consideration in a nationwide journalism contest run by News Media Canada, including one discussing Syrian refugees.
+In February 2017, PayPal froze the account of News Media Canada, a Canadian trade association, in response to a payment from The Reminder, a Flin Flon, Manitoba community newspaper, that was intended to cover the fee for the Reminder's submission of articles for consideration in a nationwide journalism contest run by News Media Canada, including one discussing Syrian refugees.
 PayPal cited United States regulations as a reason for flagging the transaction between Canadian entities.

-In September 2018, PayPal banned radio host Alex Jones and his website InfoWars, claiming that his site has content that was hateful and discriminatory against certain religious groups.
+In September 2018, PayPal banned radio host Alex Jones and his website InfoWars, saying that his site has content that is hateful and discriminatory against certain religious groups.

 PayPal discontinued payments to Pornhub models on November 14, 2019, alleging that "Pornhub has made certain business payments through PayPal without seeking our permission".
-Pornhub criticized the decision as one that affected "over a hundred thousand performers who rely on them for their livelihoods", and steered its payees toward other payment options.
+Pornhub criticized the decision as one that affected "over a hundred thousand performers who rely on them for their livelihoods" and steered its payees toward other payment options.

 In September 2020, PayPal issued new terms of service which introduced a fee for inactive accounts in 19 countries.
-PayPal sent its clients an e-mail about the updated terms, but didn't mention introducing such a fee.
+PayPal sent its clients an email about the updated terms, but did not mention introducing such a fee.